 I’m not saying that either author actually created their characters or wrote their novels this way—I merely convey how it felt to me when I read them.

 Which one you prefer depends mostly on whether your like your stories character-driven or whether you want a clever narrative.

 I think this also explains why Gone Girl made a better Hollywood movie than The Girl on the Train.
-The characters in Gone Girl are more substantive, better developed, and there’s a great deal for the actors in that film to chew on.
+Because the narrative in Gone Girl grows out of the characters (and not the other way around), the characters are more substantive, better developed, and there’s a great deal for the actors in that film to chew on.
 Whereas poor Emily Blunt in The Girl on the Train had to fill in much of her character’s substance on her own.